lushleaf/lushleaf.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hi welcome to my homepage!
 I am a second year CS PhD student at The University of Texas, Austin.
-I work with Prof. Qiang Liu.
+I work with Prof. [Qiang Liu](https://www.cs.utexas.edu/~lqiang/index.html).
 I got my bachelor's degree in Mathematics at Zhejiang University in 2017 and I got my master's degree in Statistics at Purdue University in 2019.

-My research interest includes efficient deep learning model, adversarial robustness, causal inference and Monte Carlo method.
+During the summer of 2020, I was a Machine Learning research intern at Facebook.

 Selected Research Projects
 ======

+My research interest includes efficient deep learning model, certified adversarial robustness, causal inference and Monte Carlo method.

 Learning Efficient Neural Network
 ------
 Network pruning is a successful technique to learn a compact network model.
 I work on strong theory-oriented pruning algorithm based on greedy optimization.
 We are able to show that